gkartsiotis/eSLP/README.md

 a) Variable TotalResults includes time, states, control, etc.

 b) Variable SolverStats includes the results from IPOPT for each subproblem solved by each agent.
 The [x,y,z] elements correspond to:
 - In x we store whether the subproblem was solved successfully, in which case IPOPT returns 0, or not, where IPOPT returns 0.
-In our results all subproblems have been solved successfully, and to easen verification a check is conducted automatically when FinalResults.m is run.
+In our results all subproblems have been solved successfully, and to easen verification a check is conducted when FinalResults.m is run.
 - y is the number of iterations required to solve the subproblem.
 - z is the time required to solve the subproblem.